nogibjj/satvik-rust8/README.md

-this is the repository for building a simple rust application that uses random number generators
+In this repository, we build a fibinacci number generator using looops